Blue Buffalo Puppy Food Reviews: Real Talk from a Dog Parent

 Are there common allergens in this formula?

-This particular option avoids common fillers like corn, wheat, and soy, which are often triggers for sensitivities or allergies.
-However, it does contain chicken and fish proteins, which some might react to if sensitive.
-If you suspect an allergy or intolerance, it’s wise to consider alternative options that use different protein sources or limited ingredients to pinpoint and avoid the cause.
-Keeping a close eye on any skin, digestion, or behavioral changes after feeding can provide clues if something doesn’t sit well.
+This option skips common fillers like corn, wheat, and soy, which often trigger sensitivities or allergies.
+Still, it includes chicken and fish proteins, and some may react if sensitive to those sources.
+If an allergy or intolerance seems possible, exploring alternatives with different proteins or limited ingredients can make it easier to identify and avoid a trigger.
+Watching closely for changes in skin, digestion, or behavior after meals can offer useful clues if something does not agree.

 Can I mix this dry kibble with wet or homemade meals?